AbandonwareDev/procurator/README.md

  - add programming language autodetect
  - add other programming language support
  - add support of detecting changes in subfolders (maybe it works)
- - make quick commands configurable/modular (like in project file with commands) (or presets)
+ - make quick commands configurable/modular (like in project file with commands) (or presets/user-defined)